Blog Details

 4- Reduction

-During this procedure, a Knee Pain doctor or therapist manipulates the kneecap back into its proper position.
+During this procedure, a knee pain doctor in Dallas or therapist manipulates the kneecap back into its proper position.

 5- Prescription Medications